 Objectives and Outcomes

-The Mechanical Engineering Department will produce graduates with an understanding of the Christian worldview and the broad education necessary for balanced lives of scholarship, leadership and service.
+- Embody the Christian worldview and pursue balanced lives of scholarship, leadership and service.

-- an understanding of the Christian world view; and
+- An understanding of the Christian world view

 For more information, contact:

 Dr. Wayne Whaley